Where to Find the Best Boondocking Spots

 A white pickup truck is attached to a large RV trailer, parked in a rocky desert area with snow-capped mountains in the background.

-🌵 Southwestern Deserts
+🌵 Southwestern Desert Boondocking

 An orange tent is pitched by a flowing river, surrounded by lush green trees and mountains under a clear, sunny sky.

-🌄 Northern Wilderness Areas
+🌄 Northern Wilderness Boondocking

 A green tent is set up on a grassy field with cows grazing nearby, surrounded by dense forests and towering mountains capped with snow in the background.